 And, lastly, we at least double any meat we are cooking – and many times we cook enough for 8 portions.
 Multiplying the meat we cook at one time is the single biggest time saver I use in my life.
 By taking a little extra time up front, I can create the foundation of up to 8 meals in 1 setting.
 When we cook extra meat, we portion it out – keeping in the fridge what we can safely use in meals over the next 3-5 days and freezing the remaining.

-These pictures are from this week – in our home.
-So, this is real-time, Dinner for a Dollar food life.
+This is real-time, Dinner for a Dollar food life.
 On Saturday, we cooked a big batch of Salsa Chicken and chopped a bunch of extra fresh fruits and veggies.
 On Sunday night, we took those ingredients and turned them into Taco Night.
 We had fresh, fancy tacos in 15 minutes.
 All we had to do at dinner time was heat the chicken, heat the tortillas, and make the guacamole.
 Fresh food from fridge to table in 15 minutes.
 We will continue to use that Salsa Chicken in other meals throughout the week.

 By taking these simple steps when we have a little extra time on the weekends, we can create the base for our mid-week meals.
 Steps like these allow me to have whole food meals on the table in about 15 min Monday through Friday.